okami101/vuetify-admin/packages/docs/docs/guide/data-providers.md

 In case of any server-side error, i.e. with a response status outside of 2xx range, you just have to return a reject promise with a specific Object with at least a descriptive error message as well as the HTTP status code.
 This status is injected into [auth provider](auth-provider#check-error) in order to allows you specific auth action according to a given status code.

 For best error message explanation, it's common to take the message inside the body response in order to get the real server exception.
-If no any data, we fallback to the generic statusText response.
+If case of empty message or empty response from server, we fallback to the generic statusText response.

 ```js
 try {